These are the 10 best self care apps you can download for peace, focus and productivity

 Thank us later.

-Best self care apps: A woman using one of the best self care apps on her phone
+Best self care apps: A woman using a self care app on her phone

 (Image credit: Getty Images)